 Most chili recipes start the same; garlic, onion, peppers, and then you can start playing.
 Vegetarian, skip the beef.
 Paleo, skip the beans.
 Tomato, always, stock or beer, maybe.
 Spices -without a doubt!
 The variety and type of spices, up to you.
 Just promise you'll use enough.
 You will find the detailed measurements and specific ingredients within the recipe card at the end of this post.

-- Chorizo — I used fresh chorizo sausage in this recipe which is a smoked spiced pork sausage.
-You can also use Spanish chorizo which is dried and cured but the texture will be different
+- Chorizo — I used fresh chorizo sausage in this recipe which is pork sausage with spices.
+You can also use Spanish chorizo which is dried and smoked but the texture will be different

 - Ground Beef — I used 85% fat ground beef, I like the rendered fat from the beef and the pork sausage to flavor the chili.